Appearance

 Creating Custom Categories

-If the system default categories don't cover all the types of equipment your organisation manages, you can create custom categories.
+If the system default categories don't cover all the types of equipment your organisation manages, you can create custom categories or subcategories.

 When to create a new category

-- You have a distinct type of equipment that doesn't fit existing categories
+- You have a broad type of equipment that doesn't fit existing categories

 - You need a separate code prefix for identification